The Revelation of Jesus Christ:

 our illustrations are intended to help in understanding difficult images

 The book of Revelation is extremely visual, but it remains one of the most difficult books of the Bible to understand.
 Because the author is describing things that we don’t regularly encounter, it’s hard to imagine what these apocalyptic images might look like.
 To help, Turning to God’s Word has created illustrations to accompany each lesson of The Revelation of Jesus Christ: The Faithful Witness.
-These begin with a drawing co-founder Tami Palladino made to illustrate Lesson 1.
+These begin with a drawing co-founder Tami Palladino made to illustrate this lesson.
 It shows Jesus Christ as supreme ruler on Earth.
 Click on the image (right) to enlarge Tami’s illustration, which appears on page 7 in The Revelation of Jesus Christ: The Faithful Witness.
 Our illustrations will become more detailed as the subject matter becomes more complex.
 These aren’t intended as definitive views of heaven; they’re included to help us keep track of all the images in the book of Revelation.

 map notes—do you know the way to heaven?